 Komuro: "In terms of technical content, we represent points that are difficult for customers to say, and frankly convey their opinions on the pros and cons of construction and the process to designers and construction.
 However, before communicating this, we make adjustments in advance and try to respond politely.
 Although he is a "spokesperson", he does not just convey it, but carefully conveys what needs to be said while being considerate of everyone involved.
 I really value that kind of "quality of coordination"."

-The background to this ability to adjust is Komuro's diverse experience and the knowledge of spatial creation that NOMURA Co.,Ltd. has cultivated over many years.
+This ability to coordinate and adapt stems from Komuro's diverse experience and the expertise in space design that NOMURA Co.,Ltd. has cultivated over many years.

-Komuro: "We place importance on finding the best solution for our clients through dialogue with various stakeholders.
-We address the different challenges that come with each project, such as whether to prioritize cost or schedule, by leveraging the extensive know-how that NOMURA Co.,Ltd. has cultivated through its experience in creating spaces."
+Komuro: "We prioritize finding the best solution for our clients through dialogue with various stakeholders.
+We leverage the extensive know-how that NOMURA Co.,Ltd. has cultivated in space design to address the different challenges of each project, such as whether to prioritize cost or schedule."

 From a rigid workplace to a glamorous stage: A turning point led by a challenge